-Paying credit card processing fees can be less expensive than spending time chasing delinquent customers who don't use 'old-school' checkbooks
+If you think your business is saving money by not accepting credit cards, think again.
+Paying credit card processing fees is less expensive than spending time chasing delinquent customers who only use old-fashioned payment forms, like checks.

 My business only accepts checks because we don’t want to pay credit card processing fees.
 Does that make business sense?